ZenWave360/karate-ide/README.md

 ![Karate-IDE](resources/screenshots/KarateIDE-SmartPaste_From_Curl.gif)

-### Tests Filtering / Focus

-You have two different ways to filter files that appears on Tests Tree View: using `karateIDE.tests.globFilter` in settings for global filtering and `Focus` icon for temporal filtering of tests and tags.

-In `Focus` you can filter by name pattern and by scenario _@tags_ supporting "or & and" constructions: separate tags by comma for AND, quote them for OR and prefix the with ~@ for NOT.
 ### Code Navigation and Definition Peek

 You can navigate between files, features and scenario @tags using `Control-Click` or _peek_ definitions with `Alt+F12`